What Is Copy Editing? What Book Authors Need to Know

 In coaching nonfiction authors, in talking with potential editing clients, and in conversations on Clubhouse and elsewhere, many questions often come up surrounding copy editing (also spelled copyediting).

-Many people don’t know what copy editing means and what copy editors do.
+Many people don’t know what copy editing means or what copy editors do.

 Many copy editors aren’t transparent about their rates (and rates may vary), which adds to the confusion.

-I’ll attempt to clear all this up in this article, part 1 of a 2-part series entitled “What is copy editing?”
+I’ll attempt to clear all this up in this article, part 1 of a two-part series entitled “What is copy editing?”

-Part 2 of the 2-part series, “How much does copy editing cost?” explains how copy editors charge clients and provides average rates for copy editing.
+Part 2 of the two-part series, “How much does copy editing cost?” explains the cost of copy editing and the rates involved for such editing services.

 Here’s a link to my copy editing services for American nonfiction authors.